-The Rev. Lucas Hergert became the settled minister of North Shore Unitarian Church in 2017.
+The Rev. Lucas Hergert became the Minister of North Shore Unitarian Church in 2017.
 He grew up in a Unitarian Universalist congregation in Cincinnati, Ohio, and first heard his call to the ministry in high school.
 Lucas graduated with an undergraduate degree in philosophy from Miami University, a Master of Divinity from Harvard Divinity School, and a Doctor of Ministry from the Pacific School of Religion.
 This is his second ministry, having served the Unitarian Universalist Church in Livermore, California from 2009-2017.
 Lucas was also previously a college faculty member, teaching courses in philosophy and comparative religion.
 His interests include yoga, Shakespeare plays, biking, continental philosophy, fantasy novels, interfaith work, and humor.

 Church members describe Lucas as a warm and empathetic pastor, and his office door is always open for those in need of spiritual support.
 Newcomers might like to know that Lucas is the kind of pastoral minister who enjoys meeting over coffee to hear about their spiritual journeys.